Skip to content

 class ClientSend extends Thread {

-// class responsible for reading commands typed on the keyboard
+// class for reading keyboard commands

-private Socket client; // the TCP client
+private Socket client; // tcp client

-// constructor
+// manufacturer

 public ClientSend(Socket client){

-// store the TCP client
+// we note the tcp client

-// thread's Run method
+// thread Run method

 public void run(){